 Never forget that there are more than 6 million used cars and 2 million new cars and vans sold on finance every year, so there is another perfect car out there for you.
 Unless you’re looking at a super-rare car then just remember to not be sucked in by the sales process as you can easily walk away and get an even more perfect one from somewhere else.

-Yes, you may have spent time on speaking to the salesperson, negotiating a finance deal or some PCP deals, finding the car with the right spec for your needs and thinking that there are no others around, but there will be.
+Yes, you may have spent time on speaking to the salesperson, negotiating a finance deal or some different kinds of car finance, finding the car with the right spec for your needs and thinking that there are no others around, but there will be.
 Often at a better price, too.

 Remember, you’re not that special to the salesperson or the dealership, you’re just another number and another target.
 But you have to live with the car, so make sure it’s the right one.